 Power, Inc.: The Epic Rivalry Between Big Business and Government—and the Reckoning That Lies Ahead by David Rothkopf, chapter 6.
 Viking, New York, 2012.

 Trustees of Dartmouth College v.
-Woodward was an important Supreme Court ruling in 1819 that recognized the college’s charter, which predated the American War of Independence, having been incorporated in 1769, as an inviolable contract that could not be dissolved by the New Hampshire state legislature, as the latter had attempted to do.
+Woodward was an important Supreme Court ruling in 1819 that recognized the college’s charter, which predated the American War of Independence, since the college was incorporated in 1769, as an inviolable contract that could not be dissolved by the New Hampshire state legislature, as the latter had attempted to do.
 In other words, it granted to corporations a legal independence from governments which previously they had not enjoyed.
 Of course, this independence was only granted in this particular case to Dartmouth College, which was an educational, and not a business, corporation; moreover, the college was incorporated before the existence of the United States as a separate legal and political entity, a particular feature that differentiated it from the great majority of other American corporations.

 In the case of a corporation that was incorporated after the founding of the United States, it is clear that these terms of incorporation continue to be valid and binding.
 Hence, this case should have applied in future cases only to corporations like Dartmouth College that had been incorporated prior to the existence of the United States.
 But given the human, as well as judicial, tendency to generalize from particular cases to a general rule, while overlooking important differences, it was later assumed that this ruling meant that the same legal independence should be granted to all corporations, regardless of their nature and the time of their incorporation, a mode of reasoning that is highly dubious, to say the least.